 Over three years before he stood up on the day of Pentecost and cried out to the men of Israel: "Repent, each one of you and be baptised," Peter had witnessed John the Baptist delivering the same message of repentance to the same lost sheep of the same house of Israel: "Proclaiming a baptism of repentance for the forgiveness of sins."

 For centuries, many prophets had been calling the erring nation of Israel to turn away from their sin, their apostasy, and their rebellion, and to turn back to the God of their fathers.
 Israel prided themselves on being the only nation to have a God - and rightly so - but they had wandered far from Him and as a nation were being called back to the God of their fathers by His final and greatest Old Testament prophet.
-Israel was being challenged by John the Baptist to repent of their sin: "For the kingdom of God was near."
+Israel was being challenged by John the Baptist to repent of their sin: "For the kingdom of God is near."
 This was the earthly kingdom that had been promised to Abraham and His seed forever.

-And once again, both individually and corporately, the sinful nation of Israel were being challenged by Peter to once again to turn back to the God of Israel.
+And once again, both individually and corporately, the sinful nation of Israel were being challenged by Peter to turn back to the God of Israel.
 They were to demonstrate an inward repentant heart with an outward demonstration of their inner cleansing, by being washed in the waters of baptism.

 Israel believed in the God of their fathers and they believed in the Holy Spirit of God Who moved over the surface of the waters in the beginning.
 But this time, through the witness of one of Christ's New Testament apostles, Israel was also being called upon to believe on the Lord Jesus Christ Who only fifty days earlier had died on the Cross to pay the full and final price for their sins: "You believe in God," was Christ's earnest plea to his unbelieving disciples, "believe also in ME."